10 Good Website Layout Ideas for 2026 (with Examples)

 1. Single Column Layout

-Although the most uncomplicated layout you will find, it has grown significantly in popularity since the growth of the mobile web.
+Although the most uncomplicated layout you will find, the single column layout has grown significantly in popularity alongside the mobile web.
 That is because the website can use the same design on mobile devices, tablets, and desktops, reducing development time.
+With the majority of global web traffic now coming from mobile devices, this approach is more relevant than ever.

-Also, single-column layouts work well for creating a great reading experience because it focuses the user on the content with no distractions to either side.
-That is why blogging site Medium adopts it for all their articles.
+Also, single-column layouts work well for creating a great reading experience because they focus the user on the content with no distractions to either side.
+That is why blogging site Medium continues to adopt it for all their articles.

-Finally, when combined with imagery, a single column layout can make a powerful impact because it allows you to show those images as large as possible.
-The Ocean Resort is a great example of this in action.
+When combined with imagery, a single column layout can make a powerful impact because it allows you to show those images as large as possible.

 Because of its simplicity, there are few challenges around a single-column layout.
 However, you do need to consider the flow of information carefully.
 What order does the user need to see your content?